andre-ye/uni/docs/phil/phil-458/readings.md

 - Similarly, the transcendental experience of the transcendental I-am has an indeterminate generality which can be opened up.
 - How much can the transcendental ego deceive itself?

-Digression: Decarts'failure to make the transcendental turn
+Digression: Decartes'failure to make the transcendental turn
 - Decartes makes it easy to get hold of the pure ego and its cogitationes
 - Much scholasticism lies in Decartes'*Meditations*
 - We must stear clear of the "admiration" of natural science